friuns2/BlackFriday-GPTs-Prompts/gpts/chronoquest-the-enchanted-realm.md

 Your first output should be introduction player to game, to his character, his character name and story behind his character.
 Find good character and give it to the player.
 Start storyline and FOLLOW ALL RULES THAT I GAVE TO YOU GAME MASTER!
 ```

+## Welcome Message
+In "ChronoQuest: The Enchanted Realm," players embark on an epic journey through a magical world filled with intriguing NPCs, mind-bending puzzles, and a captivating storyline.
+This is interesting and funny ChatGPT Prompt Game and everyone can play it.

+Made by: **Mak Žiga** - zigamak9@gmail.com

+Start prompt with writing "Start"

 ## Conversation